KittyMcDonagh/kmcd-issue-tracking-project/README.md

 Each time a client inputs an Issue, a record will be created in the DB for that Issue, with the 'thumbs_up' field = '0'.
 This field is used for the
 'thumbs up' processing in 'app2_user_home/views.py'.
 Clients will not be able to 'thumb up' their own Issues.
 Each time they 'thumb up' another clients' Issue, a record will be added to this database, with 'thumbs_up' field = '1'.
+This database is used when generating the Issues Report.

 |Field Name           |Description                 |Validation                       |DB Links        |
 |---------------------|----------------------------|---------------------------------|----------------|